apache/iceberg/docs/hive.md

 ## Enabling Iceberg support in Hive

-Hive 4 comes with `hive-iceberg` that ships Iceberg, so additional downloads or jars are needed.
+Hive 4 comes with `hive-iceberg` that ships Iceberg, so no additional downloads or jars are needed.
 For older versions of Hive a runtime jar has to be added.

 ### Hive 4.0.0-beta-1